About Lisa

 When not lost in time in my local forests, I am often walking the streets of my city, capturing the stark beauty of concrete and glass.
 My photographs from these wanderings reveal nature’s persistence in reclaiming its place in our industrial world, pushing through the cracks and crevices of our human creations, relentlessly attempting to draw us back into its embrace.

-Starting in 2026, I plan to start hosting workshops across the US, focusing on helping my fellow photography enthusiasts to hone their technical skills in natural settings.
+I host workshops across the US, focusing on helping other photography enthusiasts to hone their technical skills in natural settings.
+These trips focus mainly on nature and macro photography while hiking in National Parks.

-I offer freelance and commission-based services in architectural landscape and nature photography.
-I’m adept at capturing stills, video, and aerial shots for both interior and exterior imagery.
+I offer freelance and commission-based services in architectural and environmental portraiture photography.
+I’m capture stills, video, and aerial shots to help tell stories of people, places, and history.

 Contact me here.
 I’d love to connect with you!